jason57454/Multi-step-form/README.md

-Currently creating the multi-step form from Front-end mentor website

-Some of the code (js mainly) is not optimized yet, as I need to finish the project to optimize it.
-Also I'm just trying things
+This is my version of the multi-step-form from Frontend Mentor.

+Here is the link to preview the website : https://willowy-chimera-76e080.netlify.app/